TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-job-architecture.rst

 The application layer implements job REST endpoints using two web applications.
 The *Legacy Job Web Application* supports all HTTP GET requests and all permission requests.
 The Legacy web application is a stripped down version of the Agave Jobs front end ported to work with an updated MySQL schema; it does not interact with the queue management system nor does it benefit from a redesign.
 The rationale for porting part of the existing application was purely economic:  We were able to significantly reduce development and test effort by reusing existing code for read-only and permission related requests.
 By not rewriting the REST APIs that do not directly interact with running jobs we could focus on improving job execution (see `Design Guidelines`_).

 The new *Aloe Job Web Application* handles all POST, PUT and DELETE requests except those concerned with permissions.
-The main function of this new web application is to accept requests for job execution and cancelation.
+The main function of this new web application is to accept requests for job execution and cancellation.
 In addition, requests to resubmit jobs and requests to change the visibility of jobs are also supported.
 This web application interacts with both the MySQL database and the RabbitMQ messaging system.

 Each tenant is configured with at least one *Job Worker* application, which is a standalone Java daemon running in its own JVM.
 Each job worker reads job submission requests from a single queue and executes those requests.
 Workers can process multiple job requests at a time.
 For scalability, multiple workers can service the same queue and tenants can define multiple submission queues for even greater flexibility.